 If you do not qualify for a full or partial (Subsidized) based on your financial need, you may qualify for a Direct Loan (Unsubsidized).
 The difference is that, for the Direct Loan (Subsidized), the Federal Government pays the interest for you during in-college and deferment periods.
 If you receive an unsubsidized loan, you are responsible for the interest during the in-college and deferment periods.
 Your lender may allow you to accumulate the interest until you have left college or your deferment ends; however, this will increase the amount of your loan principal.
 You can borrow up to \$6,000 for the first academic year less loan fees based on the following timetable: a.
-1.069% for first disbursements made on/after 10/1/16 and before 10/1/17 b.
-1.066% for first disbursements made on/after 10/1/17 and before 10/1/18.
-In addition, if you are a dependent student, or if your parent is not eligible to borrow a Parent Loan, you may borrow up to \$6000 per academic year.
-For loans first disbursed on or after 7/1/17 and before 7/1/18, the interest rate is 4.45%.
+1.066% for first disbursements made on/after 10/1/19.
+In addition, if you are a dependent student, the maximum amount you may borrow is \$2,000 unless your parent is not eligible to borrow a PLUS loan in which case the maximum amount you may borrow for the 1st academic year is \$6,000.
+For loans first disbursed on or after 7/1/18 and before 7/1/19, the interest rate is 5.05%.
 Repayment terms are the same as the Direct Loan (Subsidized) except as noted above for in-college and deferment periods.